Assistant Instructor Training

 - And much more!

 CSA’s Assistant Instructor training is required for all staff and volunteers who assist with any of our classes.
 We also offer this curriculum at conferences and to the general public.
 The training consists of several modules that can be taught separately or in combination.
-Time frames listed here are estimates and can be adjusted as needed.
 Please see the previous section for a list of topics covered.